+States typically administer exams using one of three structures.
 Some of the states administer a one-part or one-score exam, while others administer two-part exams.
-In the one-part exam, general product knowledge and state-specific content are scored together.
+In the a one-part exam, general product knowledge and state-specific content are scored together.
 In the states with a two-part exam, the candidate must separately pass both the general product knowledge exam and the state-specific exam in order to be eligible to apply for a license for the LOA requested.
-A third variation is to require the first-time test-taker to pass an exam on state-specific insurance laws and regulations once.
-All additional LOAs are tested on general product knowledge only.
+A third variation is to require the first-time test-taker to pass an exam on state-specific insurance laws and regulations once; a-All additional LOAs are tested on general product knowledge only.

 Preliminary review of pass rates indicates a tendency for more candidates to fail in the states that require two-part exams.
-There is no evidence that two-part exams increase consumer protections or that the states that administer onepart exams license producers individuals who do not know applicable state law.
-The states are encouraged to move to one-part exams to allow for more success among candidates without jeopardizing consumer protections.
+There is no evidence that two-part exams increase consumer protections or that the states that administer onepart exams license producers who do not know applicable state law.
+SThe states are encouraged to move to use onepart exams to afford allow for more a greater rate of success among candidates without jeopardizing consumer protections.